Hurricane Helene Updates: Learn More

 When the air is cool, take your kids to Memphis Zoo to see animals including zebras, southern white rhinos, giraffes, sloths, bears and lions among other creatures.
 Plan your visit around the annual Zoo Boo where kids can dress up and trick-or-treat around the zoo.
 Fun activities include a Mad Scientist lab, pumpkin hunt, Jack-o-lantern jamboree, candy stations, tunnel of doom, Dracula’s Disco, Mermaid Bay and so much more.

-Shelby Farm Park – Memphis
+Shelby Farms Park – Memphis

 For a fun-filled fall break, take your kids to Shelby Farms Park to enjoy the many activities offered by Go Ape.
 Choose from the treetop adventure which includes 40 obstacles and a 624-foot zipline or the treetop journey which has 25 obstacles and a 190-foot zipline (you can also enjoy this track at night during Nights at Height).
 Axe throwing, Gorilla Golf and a new Forest Escape, an interactive, outdoor experience where you put your problem solving skills to the test, round out the fun.
 Shelby Farms Park also offers paintball and laser tag, horseback riding, biking trails, boat and paddle board rentals and hiking trails.